RussellSpitzer/RussellSpitzer.github.io/_posts/2017-05-19-Spark-Sql-Thriftserver.md

 ```

 This internal/mostly undocumented feature is necessary for Business Intelligence tools or other
-sources that request enormous result-sets through the ThriftServer.
+sources that request enormous result-sets through the Thrift Server.
 By default, `collect` is used as an
 operation to get the results from Spark before they are fed back through JDBC. `collect` pulls data-sets
 completely into the driver's heap.
 This means that a JDBC request which returns a huge result-set will be
-placed completely in the heap of the Spark Sql ThriftServer.
+placed completely in the heap of the Spark Sql Thrift Server.
 This can lead to Out Of Memory Errors(OOMs),
-surprising users expecting the result-set to be paged through the ThriftServer small bits at a time.
+surprising users expecting the result-set to be paged through the Thrift Server small bits at a time.
 It is sometimes possible to avoid OOMs by increasing the `driver` heap size to fit the entire result-set,
 but it is also possible to do some manual paging and have the same effect.

 The setting `IncrementalCollect` changes the gather method from `collect` to `toLocalIterator`.
 `toLocalIterator` is a Spark action which only returns one Spark Partition's worth of data at a time.
-This can hurt performance but reduces the amount of RAM required on the ThriftServer heap -- from the
+This can hurt performance but reduces the amount of RAM required on the Thrift Server heap -- from the
 entire result set down to only a single partition.

 Remember that even with these considerations, if multiple users are making requests simultaneously each